xqms/sip4/sphinx/annotations.rst

     creating the type object for this C structure or C++ type.

     See the section :ref:`ref-types-metatypes` for more details.

+.. class-annotation:: TypeHint

+    .. versionadded:: 4.18

+    This string annotation specifies the type of the class as it will appear in any generated docstrings and PEP 484 type hints.
+It is the equivalent of specifying :canno:`TypeHintIn` and :canno:`TypeHintOut` with the same value.

+.. class-annotation:: TypeHintIn

+    .. versionadded:: 4.18

+    This string annotation specifies the type of the class as it will appear in any generated docstrings and PEP 484 type hints when an instance of the class is passed as an argument to a function (rather than being returned from a function).
+It is usually used with classes that implement :directive:`%ConvertToTypeCode` to allow additional types to be used whenever an instance of the class is expected.

+.. class-annotation:: TypeHintOut

+    .. versionadded:: 4.18

+    This string annotation specifies the type of the class as it will appear in any generated docstrings and PEP 484 type hints when an instance of the class is returned from a function (rather than being used to pass a value to a function).

+.. class-annotation:: TypeHintValue

+    .. versionadded:: 4.18

+    This string annotation specifies the default value of the class as it will appear in any generated docstrings.

 .. class-annotation:: VirtualErrorHandler